 What type of therapy will be most beneficial for your problem and who is most qualified to provide it are two of the most important questions you will ask in your quest for help.
 Always remember one thing, however, and that is that you are a consumer of a service, not a supplicant before a higher power.

 Remember, too, that no one can offer a guarantee of results and not everyone is sufficiently trained or has the experience for every problem.
 As there is in much of medicine, there is specialization, licensing and on-going training.
 Never be afraid to question, never feel that you don’t have a right to understand or that any concept is beyond your ability to understand.
 The good teacher and the good therapist have this one thing in common; they make the complex simple to understand.
+If anyone speaks in a manner which you find difficult to understand or refuses to clarify something for you, you can stand up for yourself and ask that they help you understand.

 Do your research, ask questions and seek the answers you need.
 Remember, too, that therapy doesn’t always mean either “talk” therapy or medication.
 Many times, it may be a combination of the two, if needed and a referral to someone who has prescription privileges may be in order.